Professor Nish Jamgotch’s Unique Legacy Honors Local Humanitarians

 In his words, “to be creative means to uncover something new; or to synthesize seemingly unrelated experiences in a fresh and inspiring way; or to provide a foundation for future intellectual and scientific breakthrough that can truly make a difference.”

 Currently, Jamgotch’s fund supports the annual presentation of the award.
 In the future, the bulk of his estate will be left to Foundation For The Carolinas through a planned gift, establishing a permanent endowment to carry forward his humanitarian work.

-“It has been a unique opportunity working closely with Dr. Jamgotch to envision what is most important to him in creating a legacy,” said Catherine Warfield, Vice President & Director of Philanthropic Advancement at FFTC.
+“It has been a unique opportunity working closely with Dr. Jamgotch to envision what is most important to him in creating a legacy,” said Catherine Warfield, Senior Vice President of Philanthropic Advancement at FFTC.
 “It’s important we structure a plan that ensures FFTC can honor that vision well into the future.”